Lambert's cosine law: Details of equal brightness effect

+Lambertian (or perfect diffuse reflector) remains constant as you view it from different angles.
+This is because, the change in intensity with angle (the cosine relationship) is countered by an equal but opposite change in the projected surface area that you view (also a cosine relationship).
+Thus the Lambertian surface will possess the same brightness (luminance or radiance) regardless of the angle that you view it from."

 Relating peak luminous intensity and luminous flux

 In general, the luminous intensity of a point on a surface varies by direction; for a Lambertian surface, that distribution is defined by the cosine law, with peak luminous intensity in the normal direction.
 Thus when the Lambertian assumption holds, we can calculate the total luminous flux, $F_\text{tot}$, from the peak luminous intensity, $I_{\max}$, by integrating the cosine law: